Introduction and Overview

 - One month in cardiac MRI

-- One month computed tomography
+- Two months in cardiovascular computed tomography

 Elective rotations and research time are available.
 Each fellow has one half-day outpatient clinic per week.